-This site provides conservation benefits to the wider marine environment and society by affording protection to a range of seabed habitat types characteristic of Sandbanks partly covered by seawater all the time and their associated species and consequently the provision of the following ecosystem services.
+This site provides conservation benefits to the wider marine environment and society by affording protection to a range of seabed habitat types and their associated species and consequently the provision of the following ecosystem services.
 In summary:

-- Nutrition: by providing a habitat for a variety of fauna, enhancing the availability of prey for commercially important fish species; - Bird and whale watching: by providing a habitat for a variety of fauna, enhancing the availability of prey for seabirds and marine mammals; and - Climate regulation: by providing a long-term sink for carbon.
+- Nutrition: by providing a habitat for a variety of fauna, enhancing the availability of prey for commercially important fish species; - Bird and whale watching: by providing a habitat for a variety of fauna, enhancing the availability of prey for seabirds and marine mammals; the Dogger Bank area is an important location for Harbour porpoise and grey and common seals are known to visit the bank. - Climate regulation: by providing a long-term sink for carbon.